YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 GT.CM Error: This indicates that there has been a region management error.
 The region may not be present, or there may have been an error during initialization.

-Action: Record any accompanying messages and if necessary report the entire incident context to your GT.M support channel.
+Action: Record any accompanying messages and if necessary report the entire incident context to your YottaDB support channel.

 -------------------
 REGOPENFAIL